 Vehicles carrying 10 or more passengers should have at least $1,000,000 in coverage.

-Note that the use of 15-passenger vans manufactured before 2005 is no longer allowed in connection with Scouting programs and activities.
+Note: The use of 15-passenger vans manufactured before 2005 is prohibited.